scious/documentation/docs/bask/latest.md

 - Project folder should already be defined (cloned) in a way that VS Code can detect is a bask repository
 - If project is already up to date, then don't push any changes.
 Notify that remote is already up to date.
+- If project is not up to date, then
+  - Handle
-- If project is not up to date, then push changes and notify user that updates have been pushed to remote.
+  - Push changes and notify user that updates have been pushed to remote.

 ### `Bask Auto Build and Push`